ashvinoli/Anime-no-tomodachi/README.md

 ```
 python download_module.py
 ```
+## Video Issue
+For downloaded videos please use media player other than VLC.
+For some reason VLC can't play the downloaded video

+## Special Note
+During VLC play, the play might end after a few seconds, that is because the download is slow.
+Press the play button in VLC again to view the updated video.
+You might experience same problem while trying to forward or skip part of video.
+Again you will reach the end of downloaded file chunk, so wait and again click the play button.
+And sometimes, certain errors might occur which will go away just by re-starting the program.

 ## Repeat first 4 commands
 To repeat the first 4 commands of last session you ran, for example: you might have said "y" to interruption question, "monster" to anime name, "5" to selection number and "1-5" to episode range, if you simply want to repeat the same sequence, you needn't retype everything simply:
 ```